 Tally’s Agroforest Initiative: A Green Future for Farmers and the Environment

 Tally, a leading technology and innovation company specializing in business software for Small and Medium Businesses (SMBs), is deeply committed to environmental sustainability through its corporate social responsibility (CSR) initiatives.
-As part of its dedication to promoting a greener and more sustainable future, Tally launched a tree plantation initiative in the agroforestry concept.
+As part of its commitment to promoting a greener and more sustainable future, Tally launched a tree plantation initiative based on the agroforestry concept.
 This initiative saw the planting of 7,500 trees in an agroforest format, a blend of agricultural and forestry practices that offers a host of benefits to both the environment and local communities.

 The core focus of Tally's agroforestry program is its farmer-centric approach.
 By involving farmers directly in the plantation process, the initiative not only enhances agricultural productivity but also provides significant economic benefits for those involved.
 Agroforestry, which integrates trees with crops or livestock, helps improve soil health, enhance water retention, and reduce the dependency on chemical fertilizers.
 This sustainable farming practice creates a diversified income stream for farmers, allowing them to harvest both timber and non-timber products while simultaneously increasing their crop yields through improved soil quality and moisture retention.